Bam4d/Griddly/docs/getting-started/gym/index.rst

         env = gym.make('GDY-Sokoban-v0')
         env.reset()

-.. note: More examples and a full listing of all the games can be found on the page for each game in :ref:`Games <doc_games>`
+.. note:: More examples and a full listing of all the games can be found on the page for each game in :ref:`Games <doc_games>`

 To use the Advanced OpenAI Gym wrapper there's a slightly longer route to set up all the options: